michaelalang/quay-ldap-lab/README.md

 * writing a more restrictive ACI for base
 * disabling unauthenticated access to the whole LDAP server

+apply the `ACI` update to do so, as shown below

 ```
 ldapmodify -x -H ldaps://ds389-001.ds389-001.svc:10636 \
                          -D 'cn=Directory Manager' \